-During the winter months seafood enthusiasts migrate to the coastal seaports of Hokkaido to sample world class ocean delights such as, crab, scallop, sea urchin, salmon roe, salmon, herring, flounder, cod, arabesque greenlings, squid, octopus, shrimp, abalone, surf clams and kelp.
+During the winter months, seafood enthusiasts migrate to the coastal seaports of Hokkaido to sample world-class ocean delights such as crab, scallop, sea urchin, salmon roe, salmon, herring, flounder, cod, arabesque greenlings, squid, octopus, shrimp, abalone, surf clams, and kelp.

-No matter what sea inhabitant you are looking to try, the best way to do so is in the style of sashimi and there is no better place then Hokkaido, where the sushi is famed throughout Japan.
+No matter what sea inhabitant you are looking to try, the best way to do so is in the style of sashimi and there is no better place than Hokkaido, where the sushi is famed throughout Japan.
 Fresh caught fish and crustaceans are served up raw, bringing the true flavors of the dish to life by talented chefs and prepared right before your eyes.
 A great experience is visiting a kaiten-zushi (回転寿司).
-Take a seat at the bar and watch as freshly prepared dishes pass in front of you on a slow moving conveyor belt.
+Take a seat at the bar and watch as freshly prepared dishes pass in front of you on a slow-moving conveyor belt.
 When you see something appealing, just grab it off the belt and dig in.
 This is a safe way to try something new because you can see the actual dish before deciding if you want to try it.

 Fish markets are another huge draw for anyone visiting Hokkaido.
 This is a nice way to learn about the Japanese fishing culture and sample this morning’s catch.
-The best time to go is the early morning.
+The best time to go is in the early morning.
 The fish is the freshest and there is ample variety.
 However, it is also the busiest time, but this just adds to the experience.
 The most common breakfast dish here is donburi (丼), which is a bowl of rice topped with anything you can imagine.
-The most poplar donburi at the fish markets are uni, salmon roe (イクラ ikura) and squid (イカ ika).
+The most popular donburi at the fish markets is uni, salmon roe (イクラ ikura) and squid (イカ ika).